buildpacks/docs/src/content/docs/create-buildpack/caching.md

 ruby_version=2.5.1
 ```

-Next we will update our ruby paths inside the script to point to the `$cachedir` instead of the `$launchdir`.
+Next we will update our ruby paths inside the script to point to the `$cachedir` instead of the `$layersdir`.

 ```
 export PATH=$PATH:$cachedir/ruby/bin